 (2) Supporting documents

-You should be able upload your supporting documents with your application, but if you encounter any technical diffculties please send them directly to the PhD Admissions Tutor.
+You should be able upload your supporting documents with your application, but if you encounter any technical diffculties please send them directly to the Director of Graduate Studies.

 - A CV, listing all related academic achievements.